JoseRoca/WinFBX/docs/Numeric datatypes/CMoney.md

 ### Constructors

-Creates a new instance of the **CMoney** class and assigns the values passed to it.
+Creates a new instance of the **CMoney** class and assigns the value passed to it.

 ```
 CONSTRUCTOR CDec